-The Growth Hub activity will be led by the Business Support board on behalf of the main LEP Board.
-Membership will consist of business and representative organisations, the University of Hull, the Federation of Small Businesses and local authorities.
-The Business Support Board makes operational and strategic decisions and will report to the main LEP board on a bi-monthly basis.
-At the time of writing this document the Terms of Reference are in development as the Chair has just been confirmed on 16 June 2021.
+The Growth Hub activity is led by the Business Support Board on behalf of the main LEP Board.
+Membership of this Board consists of business and representative organisations, the University of Hull, the Federation of Small Businesses, FEO and local authorities.
+The Business Support Board makes operational and strategic decisions and reports to the main LEP board on a bi-monthly basis.